edneide/house_rocket_insight_project/README.md

   <img src="https://media.istockphoto.com/photos/home-for-sale-real-estate-sign-and-house-picture-id168769007?b=1&k=20&m=168769007&s=170667a&w=0&h=tUpO0uPn6vE4y-nI4hc770jraItM0rxUEi8YJuzM6q8="/>
 </p>

-This is an insights project where a data base from house sales in the King County (USA) was used to generate insights to help the CEO on making decisions about buying and selling properties.
+This is an insight project where a data base from house sales in the King County (USA) was used to generate insights to help the CEO on making decisions about buying and selling properties.
 The *kc_house_data* can be found on [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction).

 Below, you can find the __dataset dictionary__.